How to Create a Planar Transformer PCB Design

 Routing the trace coils with curved shape or other geometry requires arc routing or any-angle routing to place PCB traces accurately.
 Then there’s the matter of heat dissipation from the transformer going back into the substrate.
 There is plenty to consider when designing these components, but you can get the job done with the right PCB design tools.

-If you want to place a planar transformer in a PCB layout, try using the complete set of CAD tools in Altium Designer®.
+If you want to place a planar transformer in a PCB design, try using the complete set of CAD tools in Altium Designer®.
 The layout, routing, and manufacturing tools are ideal for producing complex designs, including designs with planar transformers.
 When you’ve finished your design, and you want to share your project, the Altium 365® platform makes it easy to collaborate with other designers.

 We have only scratched the surface of what is possible to do with Altium Designer on Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars.